Prince Peter of Montenegro

-Prince Peter Petrovich-Njegosh of Montenegro, Grand Duke of Zahumlje (10 October 1889 – 7 May 1932) was a soldier in the Balkan and the First World War, and a member of the Royal Family of Montenegro.
+Prince Peter Petrovich-Njegosh of Montenegro, Grand Duke of Zahumlje (10 October 1889 – 7 May 1932) was a soldier in the Balkan Wars and the First World War, and a member of the Royal Family of Montenegro.

 Early life

 Prince Peter was born on 10 October 1889 in Cetinje, the third son and youngest child of Prince Nicholas I of Montenegro and his consort, Milena of Montenegro.
-He was baptised on 19 January 1890 in Rijeka, his sponsors were Emperor Alexander III of Russia and the Duchess of Edinburgh.
+He was baptised on 19 January 1890 in Rijeka Crnojevića, his sponsors were Emperor Alexander III of Russia and the Duchess of Edinburgh.
 He was educated in Heidelberg.

 Prince Peter who served in the Montenegrin Ground Army, had been hoping for a war since the Austro-Hungarian annexation of Bosnia and Herzegovina in 1908, writing to his nephew Crown Prince George of Serbia at the time, he stated his wish that they would meet on the "Crimson field".
 It would be another four years before the outbreak of the First Balkan War (1912–1913) meant he finally saw action.
 Prince Peter symbolically began the conflict firing the first shot at the Turkish forces.

 As the youngest son of the king and thus unlikely to inherit to the Montenegrin throne, Prince Peter was talked about as a candidate for the throne of Albania after that country achieved independence from the Ottoman Empire in 1912.
 However nothing ever came of it and in the end the throne was given to the German prince William of Wied.